 Despite their appeal, not all blue-chip projects in the sector are created equal.
 We ran a web poll to establish how popular these different sorts of projects were.
 Tall buildings came out on top (buildings like the Shard, Heron Tower, and the Leadenhall Building - all of which we have recruited for) followed by historical buildings and landmarks.
 Infrastructure projects and sports stadia were also popular, whilst retail and leisure destinations were slightly less so.

-Men and women in construction have broadly similar approaches although, women told us they would be willing to work for slightly less money than men (saying they’d take a 14% discount, on average, to work on blue-chip projects).
-But female construction workers’ dream role was on a massive infrastructure project, followed by historic buildings and landmarks.
+Men and women in construction have broadly similar approaches although, although female construction workers’ dream role was on a massive infrastructure project, followed by historic buildings and landmarks.
 Retail and leisure destinations and tall buildings were also popular, followed by sports stadia.